timholy/SnoopCompile.jl/docs/src/snoopi_deep_analysis.md

 The generated method corresponds to the `do` block here.
 The call to `show` comes from `show(io, mime, x[])`.
 This implementation uses a clever trick, wrapping `x` in a `Ref{Any}(x)`, to prevent specialization of the method defined by the `do` block on the specific type of `x`.
-This trick is designed to limit the number of MethodInstances inferred for this `display` method.
+This trick is designed to limit the number of `MethodInstance`s inferred for this `display` method.

 Unfortunately, from the standpoint of precompilation we have something of a conundrum.
 It turns out that this trigger corresponds to the first of the big red flames in the flame graph.
 `show(::IOContext{Base.TTY}, ::MIME{Symbol("text/plain")}, ::Vector{Main.OptimizeMe.Container{Any}})` is not precompilable because `Base` owns the `show` method for `Vector`;
-we might own the element type, but we're leveraging the generic machinery in Base and consequently it owns the method.
+we might own the element type, but we're leveraging the generic machinery in `Base` and consequently it owns the method.
 If these were all packages, you might request its developers to add a `precompile` directive, but that will work only if the package that owns the method knows about the relevant type.
 In this situation, Julia's `Base` module doesn't know about `OptimizeMe.Container{Any}`, so we're stuck.